Potting soil? That’s old news, LECA expandable clay balls are the hot new thing.

 These (not-so modern) marvels of earthy ingenuity are hailed as the new “all-in-one” plant substrate, and honestly there are plenty of reasons to believe it.

 LECA is a versatile solution that’ll work with the vast majority of plants.
 Something that can’t be said of many potting soil or tropical substrate mixes.
+For more on substrates check out this post, or my Essential Guide to Tropical Terrariums.

 Primarily, their key function is down to their absorptive ability.
 Their highly porous structure allows the clay balls to absorb water and grow to several times their original size.